 Generally speaking, the goal of therapy is not to be dependent on therapy.
 This means we start with an end in mind and work with you to consider what goals would need to be met in order to feel like therapy is no longer needed.
 Ultimately, though, we’ll work with you to determine your unique needs and work collaboratively to make decisions about termination of therapy and help you plan accordingly.

 Here are a couple variables that might impact the length of therapy:

 - What kind of issues you are wanting to work on.
 Some people come to therapy for a “tune up” – to work on minor issues that can be resolved in a matter of weeks.
-Others have deeper issues that need to be resolved that take a much longer time to be fully processed and worked through.
-Therapy usually involves practicing new skills and learning new ways of thinking.
+Others have deeper issues that need to be resolved that take a much longer time to be processed and worked through.
+Therapy usually involves practicing new skills and learning new ways of thinking and interacting with the world.
 Because unhealthy patterns develop over years, it’s reasonable to expect that establishing new habits and lasting change might take some time.

 - Personal preference.
 Some people come to therapy with a very solution-focused mindset.
 They want to talk through and work out issues and move on.
 Others find that the opportunity to meet with a therapist regularly and ongoing, provides for a good outlet and helps provide stress relief, emotional support, and balance.

 For a free consultation, call or text 727-258-5231 or click here to send a message.